kevbow/test_case_fb_data/README.md

 Don't forget to change the time period first before download and make sure to use the `.xlsx` format and turn off summary.

 Before running the script, here are simple step by step that needed to be done:
-- Create a virtual environment
+- Create a virtual environment (you can use your other env if compatible since we only need pandas and openpyxl)
   ```cmd
   conda create -n your_venv_name python=3.10
   ```